By definition, sub-atomic particles are "point particles" having zero dimensions.

 Bound and Unbound Electrons: Important Differences

 Now, in binding to an atom, the electron loses some of its identity.
-It is no longer a separate entity.
-It no longer acts entirely like an unbound electron.
-It can absorb and emit only certain specific amounts of energy (sometimes called quanta).
+No longer unbound it can absorb and emit only certain specific amounts of energy (sometimes called quanta).
 These quantities of energy are associated with photons.
 Some photons (those in the visible range of the electromagnetic spectrum) are associated with color.
 Bound electrons play an important role in the colors of nature.
 Bound electrons also exhibit various behaviors in magnetic fields.
 Such interactions are important in analytical chemistry and in the field of medicine.

 Click here for NASA's introduction to light energy talking about reflection from objects, bending via a prism and scattering via molecules of air — Why is the sky blue ?